 3. You should always remember and the franchise circular makes it very clear that the franchisor is not providing any guarantees of success with the opening of any franchise.

 4. In opening any franchise, it is imperative that you create a separate legal structure to run the franchise.
 This will require a detailed review of the current structure, of course, and a discussion of a few key ownership questions.
 The question of whether to incorporate a business under an LLC or s corp will be something to discuss with your legal and financial advisor.
 Under no circumstances, however, should you consider opening the business as an individual.

-5. One of the key areas for any franchisees is to do an depth inquiry of the professional and financial track record of the franchisor.
+5. One of the key areas for any franchisees is to do an inquiry of the professional and financial track record of the franchisor.
 Do the principals of the franchisor have sufficient industry experience?
 Does the franchisor thoroughly screen its franchisees?
-If there are other franchisees, it is incumbent that they be contacted to discuss these issues.
-As a rule, talking to present franchisees is an excellent way to get insight on the operation of the system.
+If there are other franchisees, it is incumbent that they are contacted to discuss these issues.
+As a rule, talking to present franchisees is an excellent way to get insight into the operation of the system.

 6. A franchisee should always consider the larger economic picture in deciding whether the industry selected is a good one for such an investment.
 Is there a demand for the product or service both now and in the future?
 How will the larger economy affect the product or service that I want to franchise?

-Engaging in any franchise relationship is complicated, time consuming and expensive.
-For these reasons and more it is incumbent upon a perspective franchisee to do its homework as to any franchise system.
+Engaging in any franchise relationship is complicated, time-consuming and expensive.
+For these reasons and more it is incumbent upon a prospective franchisee to do its homework as to any franchise system.
 At the Katz Law Group, we have counseled many businesses in this area as to whether joining a franchise system makes sense for them and, in some cases, advising the client not to join the system for a host of different reasons.
-We have developed a precise and comprehensive franchisee checklist which covers everything you need to consider.
+We have developed a precise and comprehensive franchisee checklist that covers everything you need to consider.
 If you need legal assistance opening up a franchise, please call us at 508-480-8202 to see how we can help you.